Alyssonjff/PuppeteerTest/README.md

 pnpm i puppeteer

-and need to install express, use nom install express
+and need to install express, use npm install express

 to run use in terminal node fileName.js